MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks.md

 ---
-title: Secure baseline architecture for an AKS cluster
+title: Secure baseline architecture for an Azure Kubernetes Service (AKS) cluster
 description: Reference architecture for a baseline infrastructure that deploys an Azure Kubernetes Service (AKS) cluster with focus on security.
 author: PageWriter-MSFT
 ms.date: 10/16/2018